 Helmed by Chef Damien D’Silva, Restaurant Kin at Straits Clan strives to take a retrospective look into the origins of Singapore’s culinary history through the preservation and exploration of heritage cuisine.

-Their aptly named Heritage Meals feature modern interpretations of dishes likeIkan Chuan Chuan (S$28) and Buah Keluak Fried Rice (S$28), all of which are accompanied byKin’s Sambal Sampler and Jasmine Rice.
+Their aptly named Heritage Meals feature modern interpretations of dishes likeIkan Chuan Chuan ($28) and Buah Keluak Fried Rice ($28), all of which are accompanied byKin’s Sambal Sampler and Jasmine Rice.

 3. Baba Chews: Mod-Sin Peranakan food delivery, islandwide

-Specialising in Peranakan fusion cuisine is Baba Chews, a Mod-Sin bar-eatery located in the heart of Katong that delivers nonya food islandwide in Singapore.
+Specialising in Peranakan fusion cuisine is Baba Chews, a Mod-Sin bar-eatery.
+Located in the heart of Katong, it now delivers islandwide in Singapore.

-TheirBento Set Bundle (S$75) consists of six different bento varieties, including the likes of Ayam Buah Keluak Bento (S$16) and Beef Rendang Bento (S$16).
-A great option for family meals if everyone’s a fan of nyonya food and you don’t want to think too hard about what to order.
-Or, just keep Baba Chews in mind for Peranakan food catering for when larger gatherings are allowed post Covid!
+TheirBento Set Bundle ($75 for 6 pax) consists of six different bento varieties, including the likes of Ayam Buah Keluak Bento ($16) and Beef Rendang Bento ($16).
+A great option for family meals!
+Or, just keep Baba Chews in mind for Peranakan food catering for when larger gatherings are allowed post-Covid!